-If taken on a stand-alone basis, a student may choose whether or not to be formally assessed in the credit bearing Introduction to Philosophy course.
-Students who choose to be formally assessed will be examined through a two-hour unseen written examination.
+Students registered on a stand-alone individual course will be examined in the same way as students studying for a qualification.
+Students will be formally assessed in the credit bearing Introduction to philosophy course through a two-hour unseen written examination.